roboticeyes/openrex/README.md

 ### Debug viewer

 OpenREX contains a simple debug viewer which is able to show the geometry information of a REX file.
-Currenlty not materials are supported!
+Currently not materials are supported!
 Enable the viewer by

 ```